Imperial Russian Navy: Revolution and Civil War

+The Imperial Russian Navy was shattered by the twin shocks of the 1917 Revolution and the ensuing Civil War.
+During the first Russian Revolution in February (March) 1917, radical elements in the Baltic Fleet murdered Admrial Robert Viren and several other naval officers.
+Violent instability and mutiny then spread to the rest of the navy.

-The Imperial Russian Navy was severely disrupted by the twin shocks of the 1917 Revolution and the ensuing civil war.
-The Bolshevik overthrow of the Provisional Government in October 1917 led to rapid disintegration of naval command and cohesion.
+The declaration of the Russian Republic on September 1 1917, formally severed the navy's ties to the former Imperial family.
+The Bolshevik overthrow of the Russian Republic and Provisional Government in October 1917 then led to complete disintegration of naval command and cohesion.
 Ships and crews became divided among Bolshevik, White Russian, and foreign interventionist forces.
-Of the major fleets, only the Baltic Fleet based at Petrograd (formerly Saint Petersburg) remained relatively intact, though it suffered from mutinies and direct intervention by the British during their campaign in the Baltic.
+Of the major fleets, only the Baltic Fleet based at Petrograd (formerly Saint Petersburg) remained relatively intact, though it suffered from mutinies and was largely destroyed by direct intervention of the Royal Navy during its campaign in the Baltic.

-Foreign interventionists occupied and influenced the Pacific, Black Sea and Arctic coasts, undermining the cohesion of Russia’s naval forces.
-Many of the surviving warships from the Black Sea Fleet, whose crews remained loyal to the White Russian movement, were consolidated under the command of Pyotr Wrangel and evacuated from Crimea.
+With the end of the First World War, allied forces intervened in Russia and occupied large areas of the country in the Pacific, Black Sea and Arctic regions.
+Many of the surviving warships from the Black Sea Fleet, whose crews remained loyal to the White Russian movement, were consolidated under the command of Pyotr Wrangel and eventually evacuated from Crimea when the White forces were defeated in the Civil War.
 Eventually these ships were interned in Bizerte, Tunisia rather than reintegrated into Soviet service.

-Sailors from the Baltic Fleet rebelled against the Soviet authorities in the Kronstadt rebellion of 1921, protesting harsh treatment, lack of political representation and deteriorating conditions.
-Following the civil war, the surviving ships formed the core of the Soviet Navy on its official establishment in 1918.
-However, the remnants of Wrangel's fleet never returned to Soviet Russia and remained interned abroad.
+In this chaotic situation, the Russian Imperial Navy simply dissolved, ultimately being replaced by the Soviet Navy of the Bolsheviks.